Blunk-electronic/ada_training/gtkada-installation.md

 # How To Install GTKADA ON OpenSuSE Tumbleweed

+The installation procedure consists of two steps:
+- installation of package Gprbuild
+- installation of package Gtkada itself

+For both steps two separate bash scripts are provided.

 ## Install Gprbuild
 To install Gprbuild the shell script [install-gprbuild.sh](install-gprbuild.sh) is provided.
 It does the following: